Yes! African penguins are a “warm weather” penguin species, and they are the only penguin species native to the African continent.

 Unfortunately, no. Further customization would require more time, and cost-per-nest would go up.
 This is a critically endangered species that is struggling; we are short on time, and every cent matters.

 Absolutely.
 It’s easy to start your own fundraiser for the African penguin nest project with our friends at DonorThreeSixty.
 We need people like you to help us spread the word about this critically endangered species.
-Just click the link in the bottom right corner of the front page on savingpenguins.org to get started.
+Just go to "Shop" page and click on "Start Fundraiser" button in the top right corner of the products listing to get started.

 Plush penguins are typically shipped within 3-5 business days following purchase.
 At the time of your order you will receive a link to download a tax receipt to use for tax deductions if you're eligible.